micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-48-rashi_en.md

 <b>I have never thought.</b> [Meaning:] I did not dare have any thought that I would ever see your face again.
 The word פִלָּלְתִּי means thought as in: “Give advice, carry on the thought.”

 ### passuk 12
-<b>Yoseif brought them out.</b> After he [Yaakov] had kissed them, Yoseif took them out from between his knees so as to seat them, one to the right and one to the left so that he [Yaakov] would place his hands on them and bless them.
+<b>Yossef brought them out.</b> After he [Yaakov] had kissed them, Yossef took them out from between his knees so as to seat them, one to the right and one to the left so that he [Yaakov] would place his hands on them and bless them.
 <b>And he prostrated himself with his face.</b> When he stepped back from his father.

 ### passuk 13